 Explanation of CPC Relevant Note

 ICCAT Requirement actions taken to domestic laws or

 (per 16-01) implement regulations

-, (as applicable)
+- (as applicable)

 1. Catch reporting (para.
 5) Curacao has an Decree PB 109 of

 electronic reporting 2010

-system and an internet
+system and an

+internet based

-based electronic VMS
+electronic VMS

 system.
-There are three
+There are

+three persons

-persons working full
+working full time into

-time into the Fishing
+the Fishing

 Monitoring Centre.

 Based on the Catch

-validation and
+validation and crosse

-crosscheck scheme they
+check scheme they

 validate every catch

 certificate.

 2. Implementation of the area/time The Curacao fleet has Idem

 closure (para.
 38), including 100 % monitoring

-inspection and control measures control and surveillance
+inspection and control measures control and

+surveillance not only

-not only in the closure
+in the closure period.

-period.
 The whole year

+,

 Curacao fleet has an

 observer on board.

-2 Has of and limitation of PAD- During the closure period Curacao receives reporting from the observer on board of the vessel which is also signed by the captain of the vessel 3.
-Use of and limitation of FADs (para 16) According to our regulations the fishing fleet must comply with all the recommendations of the ICCAT.
-We monitor the quantity and use of the FADS from the reporting we receive from AZTI.
-Methodology followed for the monitoring of the number of active fads used by the purse seine fleet is described in Doc.
-No. j-FAD_13/2017, presented during the Joint tuna RFMO FAD CDC Scientific Observer Working Group meeting.
-4. CPC Scientific Observer Curacao complies fully (para 39 and Annex 5) with Annex 5.
-Scientific Data is received from Overte twentefers now (0) AZTI.
-5. Quota transfers para 8) We don't have quota transfers 6.
-Capacity management (para 12) The fishing fleet of 0.
-Capacity management (para 12) Curacao consists of 5 Purse Seine, as stipulated in ICCAT Rec 16-01 7.
-Maximum by-catch limit established We notified the ICCAT for non-authorized vessels (para 27) duly of the list of authorized vessels.
-The by catch is monitored by the observers on board of the vessels and is almost nihil
+During the closure

+period Curacao

+receives reporting

+from the observer on

+board of the vessel

+which is also signed

+by the captain of the

+vessel

+3. Use of and limitation of FADs According to our

+(para 16) regulations the

+fishing fleet must

+comply with all the

+recommendations of

+the ICCAT.

+We monitor the

+quantity and use of

+the FADS from the

+reporting we receive

+from AZTI.

+Methodology followed for the

+monitoring of the number of active fads

+used by the purse seine fleet is

+described in Doc.
+No.

+j-FAD_13/2017,

+presented during the

+Joint tuna RFMO FAD

+Working Group

+meeting.

+4. CPC Scientific Observer Curacao complies

+•• (para 39 and Annex 5) fully with Annex 5.

+Gara os ana miner oj Scientific Data is

+received from AZTI.

+5. Quota transfers para 8) We don't have quota

+transfers

+6. Capacity management (para 12) The fishing fleet of

+Curacao consists of 5

+Purse Seine, as

+stipulated in ICCAT

+Rec 16-01

+7. Maximum by-catch limit established We notified the ICCAT

+for non-authorized vessels (para 27) duly of the list of

+authorized vessels.

+The by catch is

+monitored by the

+observers on board of

+the vessels and is

+almost nihil